netinvent/rhel9_scripts/README.md

 Using LVM partitioning is incompatible with stateless partitioning since the latter requires partitions without mountpoints.
 As of today, the python script only uses a single disk.
 Multi disk support can be added on request.

+### Troubleshooting

+When anaconda install fails, you have to change the terminal (CTRL+ALT+F2) in order to check file `/tmp/prescript.log`.
+Using a serial console, you'll have to use ESC+TAB in order to change terminal.

 ## Other scripts

 ### Setup Hypervisor